 A Portuguese queen whose brief life was a poignant blend of political influence, pious charity, and tragic, early death.

-Isabel of Coimbra's story is a vivid, compact chapter in Portugal's Age of Discovery.
-Married to her cousin, King Afonso V, when she was just fifteen, she was far more than a ceremonial consort.
-Intelligent and strong-willed, Isabel actively participated in state affairs, even serving as regent during her husband's military campaigns in North Africa.
-She leveraged her position to champion charitable works, founding the Hospital of Nossa Senhora do Pópulo and becoming a patron of the iconic Batalha Monastery.
-Her life, however, was shadowed by the relentless political pressures of the royal court and profound personal grief, including the loss of a child.
+Isabel of Coimbra married her cousin, King Afonso V, at age fifteen and served as regent during his military campaigns in North Africa.
+She founded the Hospital of Nossa Senhora do Pópulo and became a patron of the Batalha Monastery.
+Intelligent and strong-willed, she actively participated in state affairs.
+Her life was shadowed by the relentless political pressures of the royal court and profound personal grief, including the loss of a child.
 She died at twenty-three, possibly from poisoning—a rumor that haunted the court—or from plague.
 In her few years as queen, Isabel left a mark of compassionate governance, her legacy etched not in conquest but in the institutions of care she established.

 The biggest hits of 1432